 ERC’s latest ERC/Smart Business Workplace Practices Survey also reflects similar findings on a local level.
 Average premium increases reported by respondents in Northeast Ohio hovered around 10%, similar to last year.
 No hikes in premium increases were observed in this year’s survey.

 HSAs continue to rise in popularity.

-There’s no question that pay and health care could be volatile topics in the upcoming year in light of the election, health care reform law, and potential fiscal cliff.
-Be sure to stay tuned for more trends, research, and guidance with regard to managing pay and benefits in the upcoming year.
+There’s no question that pay and health care could be volatile topics in 2013 in light of the election, health care reform law, and potential fiscal cliff.
+Be sure to stay tuned for more trends, research, and guidance with regard to managing pay and benefits in 2013.